 On that fateful day, I’d woken late to the sound of unravelled weeping from somewhere nearby.
 Thanks to Sam, the street where I lived has since been swept away and replaced with well-built brick houses, but back then it was narrow, and the houses were mean, with damp walls so thin that I must have heard every baby in the street being conceived, except those that were the result of illicit liaisons in the thicket behind the inn a couple of hundred yards down the road.

 I washed quickly, got dressed, and walked into the brilliant sunshine to get my breakfast.
 I hadn’t kept food in the house since the rat problem became so serious.

 The sound of crying hadn’t abated, and it seemed to be coming from Mary Simpkins house.
 Perhaps her dying mother had taken her final breath.

 At least her grief seems to have silenced those five noisy brats of hers, I thought, callously.

 I looked back at the quiet, gentle lad.
 His gaze hadn’t wavered.
 I followed his line of sight.
 He was looking towards the distant hillside with its vast, rocky face.
-A gap had opened up in the cliff face, exposing a cave behind it, and a man in brightly coloured jester’s attire was dancing towards it, throwing his knees high in the air and jiggling his elbows as he played a merry tune on his pipe, which I had to strain to hear over the sounds of crying, and, just like the rats, all the children of Hamelyn followed behind, happily prancing and jigging in a similar manner to him.
+A gap had opened up in the cliff face, exposing a cave behind it, and a man in brightly coloured jester’s garb was dancing towards it, throwing his knees high in the air and jiggling his elbows as he played a merry tune on his pipe, which I had to strain to hear over the sounds of crying, and, just like the rats, all the children of Hamelyn followed behind, happily prancing and jigging in a similar manner to him.
 He led them into the darkness of the cave.
 The rock-face closed up behind them, and they were gone forever.

 ©Jane Paterson Basil